ray-project/ray/doc/source/ray-observability/getting-started.rst

   The Metrics view requires the Prometheus and Grafana setup.
 See :ref:`Configuring and Managing the Dashboard <observability-visualization-setup>` to learn how to set up Prometheus and Grafana.

 The Metrics view provides visualizations of the time series metrics emitted by Ray.

+You can select the time range of the metrics in the top right corner.
+The graphs refresh automatically every 15 seconds.

+There is also a convenient button to open the grafana UI from the dashboard.
+The Grafana UI provides additional customizability of the charts.

 .. _dash-workflow-cpu-memory-analysis: